WRS Student Handbook

 Degree Completion / Graduation

 At least 3 months before you are ready to defend, thoroughly review the Degree Completion Steps on OneStop.
-This page replaces what was formerly known as the Grad Packet.
-Everything you need to know about finishing your degree can be found there.
 Follow these instructions carefully; everything must be completed, including payment of copyright and abstract fees, before you can graduate.
-You should notify the WRS Program Coordinator at least two weeks in advance of your defense with the time, location, and title of your defense presentation, as well as an abstract.
+You should notify the WRS Program Coordinator at least two weeks in advance of your defense with the date, time, location and/or Zoom link, and title of your defense presentation, as well as an abstract.

 Details about who to assign to your committees and expectations for your final exam can be found on the Handbook page for Masters students and Doctoral students.